openpracticelibrary/openpracticelibrary/src/pages/practice/the-organum-structuring-a-whole-projects-knowledge.md

   presentations are also much known.
-But there's much more, ranging from early sketches to specifications, deployment tips, knowledge route maps, training materials, test samples, operational procedures, project's organization, meeting notes, formal models, techniques, and so forth.
+But there's much more, ranging from early sketches to specifications, deployment tips, knowledge route maps, training materials, test samples, operational procedures, project's organization, meeting notes, formal models, development techniques, and so forth.

-  How can you organize all that knowledge cleanly, and notably using a wiki... so that it would not just be useful to developers and frustrate managers hardly finding the information they seek, or vice-versa ?
+  How can you organize all that knowledge cleanly, notably using a wiki... so that it would not just be useful to developers and frustrate managers hardly finding the information they seek, or vice-versa ?
 How so many people with so different information requirements can all be satisfied at the same time?

   W﻿iki's with rich **hyperlinked** pages definitely help providing multiple navigation paths into the same information.
 A good bunch of **tags and keywords** significantly accelerate searches.
 Yet a wiki is basically organized as a hierarchical set of pages whose structure is also often used to navigate.